-Grimick are Griff, Mick (join the nomenclature dots there) and Dr Fear.
+Grimick are Griff, Mick (join the naming dots there) and Dr Fear.

-I first encountered them at Kangaroo Valley Folk Festival several years ago and was quite mesmerised by the songs and music.
-Later listening to their wonderful album ‘Dazzle’, I was even more enchanted.
-Firstly for the stunning production values and warm, rich sound, and secondly for the fact that Grimick have this tendency to give their music away.
+I first encountered Grimick at Kangaroo Valley Folk Festival several years ago and was quite mesmerised by their songs and music.
+Later, listening to their wonderful album ‘Dazzle’, I was even more enchanted.
+Firstly, for the stunning production values and warm, rich sound, and secondly for the fact that Grimick have this tendency to give their music away.

-Griff explains more about this ethos in the interview, and the fact that you can download the whole shooting match at their website.
+Griff explains more about this giving-away ethos in the interview, both giving away CDs at gigs and giving you the ability to download the whole shooting match at their website.

 I interviewed Griff at Punchbowl Boys’ High School in Sydney’s south-west earlier this week and we spent a bit of time talking about the benefits to be had from inter-meshing music and education.